-The issuance of bonds by a school district is subject to the approval of the Arkansas State Board of Education, governing body of the Arkansas State Department of Education.
-The bonds must be offered for public sale, and the offering is subject to the approval of the Commissioner of the State Department of Education.
-The State Board of Education has approved the issuance of these Bonds and the Commissioner of the State Department of Education has approved the offering of the Bonds for sale.
+The issuance of bonds by a school district is subject to the approval of the Commissioner, Division of Elementary and Secondary Education, governing body of the Arkansas State Department of Education.
+The bonds must be offered for public sale, and the offering is subject to the approval of the Commissioner, Division of Elementary and Secondary Education.
+The State Board of Education has approved the issuance of these Bonds and the Commissioner, Division of Elementary and Secondary Education has approved the offering of the Bonds for sale.
 The sale and issuance of the Bonds have been, or will be, authorized by resolution of the Board of Directors of the District, the governing body of the District.